caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 TODAY SUCKS -> OVERGENERALIZING, DISQUALIFYING THE POSITIVE, JUMPING TO CONCLUSIONS

 I might automatically think "Today sucks!".
 Hoo boy, this has several maladaptive thought patterns!
 "Overgeneralizing" the entire day, "disqualifying the positive" things that happened earlier in the day, and "fortune telling" that the rest of the day is also going to be bad.
 Dwelling on this isn't going to be helpful (rumination!) - we want to defuse the feeling now that we're aware of it.

+## Countering Cognitive Distortions

+Once you have identified the maladaptive thought pattern, you can start brainstorming ways to make it more adaptive.
+You can consider how to make it more accurate, true, or rational.

+You might like the “two column” technique.
+The left column is for the “automatic thought” and the right column is for any “deliberate thoughts” you can think of to counter that maladaptive automatic thought.
+You can also note the specific maladaptive thought pattern by name to help you focus on the problematic parts of it.

+Start by writing down the unhelpful thoughts on the left column.
+If you can name any, you can add what maladaptive thought pattern it is.
+Once you have identified these unhelpful thoughts, you can brainstorm more helpful thoughts in the right column.

+TWO COLUMN TECHNIQUE EXAMPLE

+Knowing these
+This also prompts you to replace it with a more helpful "adaptive thought" instead.

 ## Debugging Metaphor